thisisarchimedes/SustainableLeverage/test/TestList.md

   - Liquidation buffer is same decimal as debt (WBTC - 8 decimals), and is represented as >1 number (1.1, 1.2, 1.3 etc)
   - Liquidation fee per strategy and the same decimal as debt (WBTC - 8 decimals).
 It is a %
+  - Have the Oracle upgradeable so we can switch from Chainlink if we want to